SigmaWrath/Tukupu/content/To-Do.md

 3. Rename index file with directory override

 ### <span style="color:rgb(203, 123, 55)">Worldbuilding Ideas</span>
+- Cowgirls from Gorano herd Rothé, and discovered the secrets to firearms with the natural ingreduents for gunpowder available in the volcanic, mountainous areas.
+They were originally experimenting with spell components and alchemy.
 - Model the outer planes as like "here are the planes that have the similar enough rules of physics to ours that we can survive".
 Perhaps include Arborea, probs the Abyss? (in a way more similar to Kane Chronicles [duat](https://riordan.fandom.com/wiki/Duat#The_Houses_of_the_Night) abyss), and model other stuff of Kane Chronicles.
 	- Connected planes are part of the "partition"
 	- Perhaps the Court of Stars should be its own outer plane (Queen ~~Morwel~~ Leora)